wq/wq/docs/@wq/app.md

 #### `app.init(config)`

-The main required usage of @wq/app is to initialize it with `app.init()`.
+The main required usage of @wq/app is to initialize by passing a [wq Configuration object][config] to `app.init()`.
 The function returns a [Promise] that will be resolved when the initialization is complete.
 After the app is configured,`app.prefetchAll()` can be used to preload and cache data from all registered models (i.e. all entries in the `pages` configuration that have `list` set to `true`).

 ```javascript
 app.init(config).then(() => {